NIH-NCPI/map-dragon/README.md

 + React: A JavaScript library for building user interfaces.
 + Vite: A front-end tooling for web development.
 + Ant Design: A design component library.
++ Sass: A CSS preprocessor.